Instructors: Hans van Ditmarsch and Malvin Gattinger

 You can win a t-shirt for solving each of the following two puzzles.

-Suppose agents do not know whom they are talking to, but still exchange all secrets they know in a call.
-Also assume we have at least four agents.
+Suppose agents do not know who calls them, but still exchange all secrets they know in a call.
+Also assume we have at least four agents, that no protocol is known among the agents and that we are in an asynchronous setting.

 As a warm-up, what do you then know if you call someone and they only tell you one secret?
 What if they tell you two?
-(Formally, we need to redefine epistemic indistinguishability of call sequences.)
+(Formally, try to redefine epistemic indistinguishability.)

 Now the challenge: Can we still reach super success?
 That is, can we reach that everyone knows that everyone knows all the secrets?
 If yes, provide a call sequence that reaches the goal.
 If not, proof that there is none.